 Change the upload limits on the new instance

-If the file size of the download is larger than 40MB you’ll need to make a change to the new instances php.ini file to allow the upload for import to be successful.
-If it’s not 40MB you can skip to the next step
+If the file size of the download is larger than the default for lightsail (currently 80MB, previously 40MB) you’ll need to make a change to the new instances php.ini file to allow the upload for import to be successful.
+If it’s smaller than the default you can skip to the next step

 - Open an SSH browser window for the new instance using the link in the Lightsail dashboard (or jump back to the window you opened previously)